 Cyber and Business Process Hygiene

 Cyber and business process hygiene is the term used to describe any actions companies should take to prevent, detect and respond to cyber threats.
-According to Grey, this concept has three components: people, processes and systems.
+This concept has three important components: people, processes and systems.
 Companies should have processes that make cyberattacks difficult.
 Their people should be aware of their responsibilities, and their systems should be constantly updated and secured, using safety features such as multi-factor authentication.

 Good cyber business process hygiene habits include:

 - Regularly backing up data.

 - Patching and updating systems to fix vulnerabilities.

 While companies and individuals can take every precaution to prevent attacks, it's still essential to have a plan should one breach lines of defense.
 While cybersecurity practices are important, Holton stressed that every person and business should prepare for a worst-case scenario.

 Components of a cybersecurity incident response plan include: